ShreshthaSingh011/E188-Infotech/README.md

-E188 IN=fotech - Simplify, Build and Grwo
+E188 INfotech - Simplify, Build and Grwo

 The website is available at : https://shreshthasingh011.github.io/E188-Infotech/